 Lesson 4: Boundaries

 I am not sure I even knew this word 10 years ago.
-Boundaries are BEAUTIFUL.
-They assure my body, heart and mind that I care about them and their well being.
-It also means that I care about yours, too.
-Because not only did I not have personal boundaries but I certainly did not care about nor pay attention to yours.
+Boundaries are beautiful.
+They assure my body, heart, and mind that I care about them and their wellbeing.

 Lesson 5: Money